Anne Boals Obituary - Collierville, TN | The Commercial Appeal

-Collierville - Anne Boals, 92, passed away on May 22, 2020.
+Collierville - Anne V. Boals, 92, passed away on May 22, 2020.
 Before retiring she worked as a secretary for the Memphis City Schools.
-She served as a volunteer for the Woman's Exchange, Salvation Army, and the Martha Mary Circle at 2nd Presbyterian Church.
-Her love for gardening extended to her being a member of a Garden Club and was an avid tennis player.
+She served as a volunteer for the Woman's Exchange, Salvation Army, and the Martha-Mary Circle at 2nd Presbyterian Church.
+Her love for gardening extended to her being a member of a Garden Club.
+She was very active and enjoyed walking and playing tennis with her friends.
 She will always be remembered for her incredible spirit, big smile, and her love for her family.
-Anne was preceded in death by her husband, Virgil E Boals; and her son, Barry Paul Boals.
-Her survivors include her daughter, Barbara Toberman; sister, Bernice Morgan; five grandchildren, Elizabeth Boals Banks, Emily Boals Logue, Michelle Valldejuli, Christopher Valldejuli, Berry Paul Boals Jr.; and five great grandchildren.
+Anne was preceded in death by her husband of 53 years, Virgil E Boals; and her son, Barry Paul Boals.
+Her survivors include her daughter, Barbara Toberman; sister, Bernice Morgan; five grandchildren, Elizabeth Boals Banks, Emily Boals Logue, Michelle Valldejuli, Christopher Valldejuli, Barry Paul Boals Jr.; and five great grandchildren.
 A graveside service will be held Thursday, May 28, 2020 at 11 am in Memorial Park Cemetery.

-Collierville - Anne Boals, 92, passed away on May 22, 2020.
+Collierville - Anne V. Boals, 92, passed away on May 22, 2020.
 Before retiring she worked as a secretary for the Memphis City Schools.
-She served as a volunteer for the Woman's Exchange, Salvation Army, and the Martha Mary Circle at 2nd Presbyterian Church.
-Her love for gardening extended to her being a member of a Garden Club and was an avid tennis player.
+She served as a volunteer for the Woman's Exchange, Salvation Army, and the Martha-Mary Circle at 2nd Presbyterian Church.
+Her love for gardening extended to her being a member of a Garden Club.
+She was very active and enjoyed walking and playing tennis with her friends.
 She will always be remembered for her incredible spirit, big smile, and her love for her family.
-Anne was preceded in death by her husband, Virgil E Boals; and her son, Barry Paul Boals.
-Her survivors include her daughter, Barbara Toberman; sister, Bernice Morgan; five grandchildren, Elizabeth Boals Banks, Emily Boals Logue, Michelle Valldejuli, Christopher Valldejuli, Berry Paul Boals Jr.; and five great grandchildren.
+Anne was preceded in death by her husband of 53 years, Virgil E Boals; and her son, Barry Paul Boals.
+Her survivors include her daughter, Barbara Toberman; sister, Bernice Morgan; five grandchildren, Elizabeth Boals Banks, Emily Boals Logue, Michelle Valldejuli, Christopher Valldejuli, Barry Paul Boals Jr.; and five great grandchildren.
 A graveside service will be held Thursday, May 28, 2020 at 11 am in Memorial Park Cemetery.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.